-- 3.7 Three documents have been produced in preparing a new Economic Development Strategy: - Guildford Economic Development Evidence Base (Appendix 1) examines the borough's economic strengths, weaknesses, opportunities and threats - b.
-Guildford Economic Development Strategy 2023-2040 (Appendix 2) presents an analysis of our local economy and sets out priorities to support the borough's economic development - c.
-Draft Guildford Economic Development Strategy Action Plan (Appendix 3) sets out the actions the Council and its partners can do to facilitate economic development in the borough - 3.8 The Economic Development Strategy, Evidence Base and Action Plan represents over six months of intense research, discussion and consultation between partners and stakeholders.
-These extensive research and consultation exercise have been used to shape a new vision for the local economy, which is:

-'To re-establish Guildford as the beating heart of Surrey's economy and be widely known for our modern, innovative, progressive, productive, inclusive and green economy, characterised by unique clusters of high growth knowledge- and production-based economic activity'.

-- 3.9 This ten-year vision will be achieved by focusing on six broad themes: - a.
-Productivity: Boosting enterprise, clustering and innovation - b.
-Property: Meeting business and worker needs - c.
-People: Connecting people with opportunity - d.
-Place: Upgrading our physical and digital infrastructure - e.
-Play: Transforming our town centre - f.
-Planet: Mitigating the environmental impacts of economic activity
+- 3.7 Three documents have been produced in preparing a new Economic Development Strategy: - (a) Guildford Economic Development Strategy (Appendix 1) presents an analysis of our local economy and sets out priorities to support the borough's economic development - (b) Guildford Economic Development Action Plan (Appendix 2) sets out the actions the Council and its partners can do to facilitate economic development in the borough - (c) Guildford Economic Development Evidence Base (Appendix 3) examines the borough's economic strengths, weaknesses, opportunities and threats - 3.8 The Economic Development Strategy, Evidence Base and Action Plan represents over six months of intense research, discussion and consultation between partners and stakeholders.
+These extensive research and consultation exercise have been used to shape a new vision for the local economy, which is: - 'To re-establish Guildford as the beating heart of Surrey's economy and be widely known for our modern, innovative, progressive, productive, inclusive and green economy, characterised by unique clusters of high growth knowledge- and production-based economic activity'. - 3.9 This ten-year vision will be achieved by focusing on six broad themes: - (a) Productivity: Boosting enterprise, clustering and innovation - (b) Property: Meeting business and worker needs - (c) People: Connecting people with opportunity - (d) Place: Upgrading our physical and digital infrastructure - (e) Play: Transforming our town centre - (f) Planet: Mitigating the environmental impacts of economic activity